 The group that I have had the most experience with is sales leaders.
 Sales leaders are responsible for meeting the company’s revenue objectives.
 Performance improvements in executives and managers have a direct impact on revenue and profitability.
 As such, investing in developing leaders has the greatest ROI of any group of leaders in an organization.

 I have been a sales manager and sales executive and have had executive coaches throughout my business career.
-I have chosen to be an executive leadership coach and focus my efforts on leaders.
-For those leaders who have not experienced the power of working with an executive leadership coach here are answers to many of your questions.
+I have chosen to be an executive coach and focus my efforts on leaders.
+For those leaders who have not experienced the power of working with an executive coach here are answers to many of your questions.

 Q: What is the Leadership Paradox?